Chuye Dile Mon

 Chuye Dile Mon (ছুঁয়ে দিলে মন) is a 2015 Bangladeshi romantic film, produced by Asiatic Ddhoni-Chitra Limited & Monforing Limited.
 The film is directed by Shihab Shaheen and features a cast that includes Arifin Shuvoo and Zakia Bari Momo in lead roles while Iresh Zaker and Misha Sawdagor play pivotal supporting role.

-Chuye Dile Mon is a childhood love story which takes place in Hridoypur and how two lovers go apart as they grow up.
-Chuye Dile Mon is released in Bangladesh on 10 April 2015 as the producers planned to release the film overseas later.
-It was later announced that the film will be releasing in North America on 9 May 2015.
+Chuye Dile Mon is a childhood love story which takes place in Hridoypur and how two lovers grew apart as they grow up.
+Chuye Dile Mon was released in Bangladesh on 10 April 2015, as the producers planned to release the film overseas later.
+It was later announced that the film would be releasing in North America on 9 May 2015.

 Synopsis

-The story of two lovers grew close and then divided apart by the society.
-Abir Hasan (Arifin Shuvo) and Nila Khan (Zakia Bari Momo) loves each other.
-Growing up in a conservative family, Nila hesitates to express her feelings to parents while Abir's family is very moderate.
-Abir decides to talk to Nila's father about their relationship and want to marry Nila.
+The story is of two lovers who grew close but got divided by the society.
+Abir Hasan (Arifin Shuvo) and Nila Khan (Zakia Bari Momo) love each other.
+Growing up in a conservative family, Nila hesitates to express her feelings to her parents while Abir's family is very moderate.
+Abir decides to talk to Nila's father about their relationship and wants to marry Nila.
 However, Nila's father reacts angrily and decides to manipulate Abir and later humiliates them and forces Abir's family to leave the county.
 Abir settles in Dhaka.
-Years Later, Still in madly love with Nila, Abir comes back to Hridoypur to regain the respect and win back Nila from her family.
+Years Later, Still madly in love with Nila, Abir comes back to Hridoypur to regain the respect and win back Nila from her family.